olin-feist/Code-Builder/README.md

 # Code-Builder

 ## To Build From Command Line
-> - cmake -G "MinGW Makefiles" -B..\build
+> - cmake -G "MinGW Makefiles" -B./build
-> - cmake --build ..\build
+> - cmake --build build

 ## TO Do List